Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/inductiveSets.md

 weight: 225
 ---

+{{% callout warning %}}
+This page needs some work done to it, as I feel its quality and explanations are not very good.
+Feel free to skip it for now
+{{% /callout %}}

 ## First Looks into Infinity

 The content of this section is going to appear pretty theoretical for the sake of nothing, but will hopefully make it so that a future idea that we cover will not be so confusing.
 This material comes from and is inspired by topics from the Munkres Topology first chapter[^1].